 “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.” – Bernard M. Baruch

 Carol Ruiz is a teaching assistant at the Lois and Richard Nicotra Early College Charter School (NECCS).
 Prior to her employment at ICS, Mrs. Ruiz graduated with an MS in both General and Special Education.
-She loves the collaborative atmosphere among the teachers, students and support staff of NECCS.
-Born and raised in northern New Jersey, Mrs. Ruiz currently lives in Staten Island with her husband, three children and three cats, Lou, Angel, and T.J.
-Her favorite hobbies include singing, writing and performing music as well as working with other artists whenever she can find the time!
+She loves the collaborative atmosphere among the teachers, students, and support staff of NECCS.
+Born and raised in northern New Jersey, Mrs. Ruiz currently lives in Staten Island with her husband, three children, and three cats, Lou, Angel, and T.J.
+Her favorite hobbies include singing, writing, and performing music as well as working with other artists whenever she can find the time!

-“You cannot lead people unless you love people.”
+“You cannot lead people unless you love people.” – Cornel West

 Victor DiPaolo is a teaching assistant and testing coordinator at the Lois and Richard Nicotra Early College Charter School (NECCS).
 Prior to his employment at ICS, Mr. DiPaolo earned a BS in Finance as well as a BS in Economics.
 He is currently in school for Education with a concentration in History.
 Born and raised in Staten Island, Mr. DiPaolo lives with his wife, Nicole, and his two daughters, Victoria and Nicolette.
-He is a huge fan of Disney, sports and music.
+He is a huge fan of Disney, sports, and music.
 Mr. DiPaolo plays drums, piano and sings in his band of twenty years.
-In his music career, Mr. DiPaolo has recorded three albums, played on numerous television shows and performed in some awesome venues!
+In his music career, Mr. DiPaolo has recorded three albums, played on numerous television shows, and performed in some awesome venues!

 “Do or do not.
 There is no try!”

-Qaudir Johnson is a school aide and mentor at the Lois and Richard Nicotra Early College Charter School (NECCS).
+Qaudir Johnson is a school aide and mentors at the Lois and Richard Nicotra Early College Charter School (NECCS).
 He describes the faculty and staff of his school as a family.
 Mr. Johnson graduated from Kean University with a BA in Sociology.
 Born in Cleveland, Ohio, he was raised in Staten Island with his parents and three siblings.
 Mr. Johnson played football while attending Port Richmond High School and continued into his college years!

 “Hard work beats talent when talent doesn’t work hard.”